 Every page on the website has different types of call-to-action buttons.
 The context of these buttons differs based on the page context.

 The homepage CTA should differentiate itself from all other CTAs present on your page.
-Its also recommended to following brand colors while choosing the CTA button that resonates with the theme.
+It's also recommended to follow brand colors while choosing the CTA button that resonates with the theme.